uma-email/poc/README.md

 3. Describe how the resource owner can use the CAZ protocol.
 4. Consider using the CAZ mechanism to transfer digital/virtual assets in the form of transactions.

-# Itinerary-Bound Tokens
+# Proof of Chain of Possession (POCOP) Tokens

 ## Abstract

-This document introduces a proof-of-chain-of-custody mechanism for securing tokens using a nested, chained HMAC-based construction in a manner compatible with the bearer authentication scheme.
+This document introduces POCOP tokens based on a nested, chained HMACs construction to provide chained authenticity and integrity protection.

 ## Introduction

+Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
+In order to mitigate some of the risk associated with bearer tokens, proof-of-chain-of-possession may be used to authenticate the token.
+Chain-of-possession is a chronological tamper-resistant record of all the possessors of the token and the changes that have been made.

 ## Concept